artndev/quotes-rest-api/README.md

 ```HTTP
 GET /tags/:tag ?lang=en
 ```
-> ✅ Returns a list of the all quotes in the database
+> ✅ Returns a list of the all quotes in the database with the stated tag

 #### Query parameters
 | Name  | Type | Value |